Student Aid Report (SAR)

 Loan summary

-The loan summary on your SAR is where any of your outstanding federal student loans will be listed.
+The loan summary on your FAFSA Submission Summary is where any of your outstanding federal student loans will be listed.

 FAFSA changes